-Containers with birds must be handled, moved, securely positioned on vehicles, and unloaded in a manner that minimizes stress and/or injury to birds.
+Containers with birds must be handled, moved, secured to vehicles, and unloaded in a manner that minimizes stress and/or injury to birds.

 Measures must be taken to prevent birds from becoming too hot or too cold or wet during loading and unloading.